dragitz/tft_set5_Reroll_data/README.md

 # -

-The file array.txt contain the obtained champions in order.
+The array.txt file contains the obtained champions in order.
 So every 4 lines is a reroll.

-Data has also been obtained via tutorial, so percentages might be different from online. (you figure out if data is close enought)
+Data has also been obtained via tutorial, so percentages might be different from online. (you figure out if data is close enough)

 # -